peterprescott/a1-dissertation/md/draft.md

 reproducible FORTRAN code [@RTryonBailey1966].
-From a contemporary perspective, cluster analysis is a primary example of unsupervised machine learning [@AGeron2019], thus making geodemographic analysis one of the first, and arguably even the original, application of unsupervised machine learning.
+From a contemporary perspective, cluster analysis is a primary example of unsupervised machine learning [@AGeron2019], thus making geodemographic analysis one of the first, and arguably even the original, example of its application.

 While clustering census tracts provides a way of segmenting them into similar groups, the *ecological fallacy* [@WRobinson1950] means it does